Designing a 6-Layer PCB Stackup for Enhanced EMC

 How Many Power, Ground, and Signal Planes Do I Need?

 This layer stack provides another not-so-obvious benefit: better thermal management.
-If you will be working with high currents, the conductors on each side of a signal layer can absorb heat and transport it to the board edge, where it can be dissipated with passive or active cooling.
+Although these boards are not meant for power systems with high currents, the conductors on each side of a signal layer and in the internal layers can help transport heat to the board edges and surfaces, where it can then be dissipated with passive or active cooling.
 You won't have the same level of heat dissipation as you would with a metal-core board or a ceramic, but you've got the advantages of multiple planes for shielding to aid EMI suppression.

 A Note on Routing Between Multiple Layers

 We often talk about routing vias through multiple layers, but doing this can create a discontinuity in the return path that increases the loop area for the circuit.
-In this case, the parasitic capacitance for the board will provide some discharge that induces a return current near the signal via.
-Unfortunately, the capacitance is usually too small to provide a low reliable impedance return path.
+In this case, the parasitic capacitance between layers will have to provide some discharge that induces a return current near the signal via.
+Unfortunately, the capacitance is usually too small to provide a reliable low impedance return path.
 For this reason, the return path will appear in the nearest decoupling capacitor, or in the vias you use to connect the ground regions on multiple layers, all of which might be far from the signal via.
 The result is a very large return path with large loop inductance, and this will create a new EMC problem that you have to solve.

 Your PCB design package should include the tools you need to design your stackup entirely from scratch.
 With Altium , you’ll have full control over your layer arrangement, material constants, and dimensions.
 You’ll even be able to use the layer stack manager to create rigid-flex and multi-board systems with ease.
 All these design tools integrate directly with your schematic design, layout, and deliverable generation tools in a single program.